liamkeegan/net-aci-setup/README.md

 With a bit of renaming and node-id modification, you can leverage these scripts to setup a production, physical environment.
 The components here should give you enough to get a base deployment off the ground.

 The ACI Simulator is a fantastic resource for planning out an ACI implementation.
-Virtaully everything can be pre-configured and tested prior to performing the actual deployment.
+Virtually everything can be pre-configured and tested prior to performing the actual deployment.
 [Cisco dCloud](https://dcloud.cisco.com) offers ACI sandboxes that allow you to test and validate your scripts prior to implementation.

 There are five Postman collections, each broken out into multiple activities.
 Here's the summary: